devopsvenkat1488/Master_In_Terraform/README.md

 Using Workspaces for Environment Management
 Learn deeper into how workspaces streamline environment management.
 Comprehend their benefits in maintaining separate state files for various settings.

-Day 7: Security and Advanced Topics
+[a link]Day 7: Security and Advanced Topics
 HashiCorp Vault Overview
 Gain an overview of HashiCorp Vault, a powerful tool for secret management and data protection.
 Understand its significance in maintaining secure configurations.